John James (footballer, born 1948): Tranmere Rovers

 Despite his contribution to Chester's success, James played just two first–team games for Chester after promotion.
 He joined neighbours Tranmere Rovers in part-exchange for Paul Crossley in September 1975.
 Once more promotion from the Fourth Division was enjoyed, with James netting 19 times in 38 league games.
 After a spell playing for Chicago Sting in the North American Soccer League, he returned to Prenton Park and remained at the club before joining non-League Stafford Rangers in 1978.

 Style of play

-Speaking in 2016, a Port Vale supporter who remembered seeing James play compared him to a Duracell battery due to his high stamina levels.
-Fans nicknamed him "Jesse" after the famous outlaw Jesse James.
+Port Vale supporters nicknamed him "Jesse" after the famous outlaw Jesse James.

 John James did everything wrong, but he was a great player.
 He wasn't quick, he couldn't beat people and he couldn't shoot, but he'd hold the ball up all day.
 He disproved the coaching manual.

 — Teammate Roy Sproson described him as an unconventional player.

 Later life

-James later moved to Torquay to run a newsagents with his wife.

-He died in February 2021, aged 72, following battles with cancer and Alzheimer's disease, leaving his wife of 53 years, Tricia.
+James died in February 2021, aged 72, following battles with cancer and Alzheimer's disease, leaving his wife of 53 years, Tricia.